The Andros Route

 What follows is a collection of personal photos and a few words about our hikes in Andros Routes.

-This summer we hope to see more of the routes.
+Every summer we hope to see more of the routes.

 Tip – Especially during hot summer season, choose among hinterland routes, that end up in deserted beaches!!
 Carry with you cotton bags and collect oregano and mint for a whole year.